Quantum-Accurate Conformational Stabilities and Vibrational Dynamics in Molecules and Proteins with Machine-Learned Force Fields: Methods

 \subsection{Normal Mode Analysis}

 Each molecule was geometry-optimized using different methods depending on the level of theory.
-For classical MMFF, the L-BFGS algorithm implemented in OpenMM was employed, with a convergence criterion of a maximum force below 1~kJ/nm.
-For MLFFs, optimization was performed using ASE~\cite{HjorthLarsen2017}, with a stricter force threshold of $5 \times 10^{-3}$~eV/\AA.
-DFT calculations were carried out using the BFGS algorithm in FHI-aims, with a convergence criterion of $5 \times 10^{-3}$~eV/\AA. \\ For the AceAla\textsubscript{15}NMe peptide, during geometry optimization, the backbone carbon and nitrogen atoms were constrained to preserve the backbone conformation.
+For classical MMFF, the L-BFGS algorithm implemented in OpenMM was employed.
+For MLFFs, optimization was performed using ASE~\cite{HjorthLarsen2017}.
+DFT calculations were carried out using the BFGS algorithm in FHI-aims and ORCA.
+The convergence criterion was set to $5 \times 10^{-3}$~eV/\AA~in all methods. \\ For each small molecule, conformers were obtained from the PubChem database~\cite{Bolton2011} and subsequently optimized at the PBE0+MBD and $\omega$B97M-V levels of theory.
+To minimize deviations in the NMA, the PBE0+MBD-optimized structures were used as the starting geometries for the force fields.\\ For the AceAla\textsubscript{15}NMe peptide, during geometry optimization, the backbone carbon and nitrogen atoms were constrained to preserve the backbone conformation.
 The p53 monomer and tetramer structures used in calculations were taken directly from the reference structure (PDB ID: 1SAE)~\cite{Clore1995}.
 In solvated systems, molecules were optimised with a convergence criteria of $5 \times 10^{-2}$~eV/\AA~in the case of SO3LR.\\ Numerical Hessians were computed using finite displacements: 0.005~\AA\ for classical MMFF, and 0.01~\AA\ for both MLFF and DFT.
 In the case of multimeric proteins, only the protein atoms were displaced during Hessian construction, while solvent atoms were included in the force evaluations.
 Normal mode analysis was then performed to extract vibrational eigenvectors and frequencies from the Hessians.